-Treatment will depend on which type of DI you are diagnosed with, and how severe your condition is.
-In mild cases of DI your doctor may recommend that you increase your water intake to a specific amount per day.
+Treatment will depend on which type of DI you are diagnosed with and the severity of your condition.
+In mild cases of DI your doctor may recommend that you manage your water intake to a specific amount per day.

-The most common form of treatment for all DI types is desmopressin.
+The most common form of treatment for all DI types is desmopressin (DDAVP).
 This is an artificial hormone that can be taken by pill, nasal spray, or injection.
-It is a synthetic form of the hormone vasopressin.
-While taking this medication, it is important to regulate your water intake and drink only when you are thirsty.
+It’s a synthetic form of the hormone vasopressin.
+While taking this medication, it’s important to regulate your water intake and drink only when you are thirsty.

-If the condition is due to medications you are taking, you will work with your healthcare professional to replace or stop taking these medications.
-However, do not stop taking any medication without talking with your healthcare professional first.
+If the condition is due to medications you’re taking, your doctor will work with you to replace or stop taking these medications.
+But don’t stop taking any medication without talking with your doctor first.

-If your DI is caused by another condition such as a tumor or problem with the pituitary gland, your healthcare professional will treat that condition first and then determine if the DI still needs to be treated.
+If your DI is caused by another condition such as a tumor or problem with the pituitary gland, your doctor will treat that condition first and then determine if the DI still needs to be treated.

 There isn’t a specific treatment for dipsogenic DI, but treating symptoms or primary mental illness may relieve the symptoms.

 Lifestyle modifications are important in the treatment of DI.
-The most important of these is preventing dehydration.
-You can do this by bringing water with you wherever you go or offering water every few hours to your child if he or she is the one affected.
-Your doctor will help you determine just how much fluid you should be drinking each day.
+The most important is preventing dehydration.
+You can do this by bringing water with you wherever you go or offering water every few hours to your child if they have DI.
+Your doctor will help you determine how much fluid you should be drinking each day.

-Also, carrying a medical alert card in your wallet or wearing a medical bracelet can ensure that others know about your DI in case of an emergency.
-Because dehydration can happen quickly, those around you should know of your condition.
+Carry a medical alert card in your wallet or wear a medical bracelet so that others know about your DI in case of an emergency.
+Dehydration can happen quickly, so those around you should know of your condition.

-The prognosis depends on the underlying cause of the disorder.
-When it is treated properly, DI does not cause any severe or long-term complications.
+The outlook depends on the underlying cause of the DI.
+When it is treated properly, this condition does not typically cause any severe or long-term complications.

 Published By: Healthline Networks, Inc.